timmbogner/Farm-Data-Relay-System/FDRS_Gateway2000/README.md

 # Gateway 2.000

 This is the FDRS Multiprotocol Gateway sketch.
-The device listens for packets over ESP-NOW, UART, LoRa, and/or WiFi, then retransmits the packets over these interfaces using rules defined in the configuration file.
+The device listens for packets over ESP-NOW, UART, LoRa, and/or MQTT, then retransmits the packets over these interfaces using rules defined in the configuration file.

 The most commonly used configuration tells the device to take any ESP-NOW packet it receives and output the data over the serial port (UART):
 ```